 West Coast residents can often find a Mouse Spider (Scotophaeus blackwalli) crawling on a wall.
 They are a bit larger than the more wide ranging ground spider species, and they are also European imports that found their niche in West Coast homes.

 There’s a Spider in My Bathtub

 How many times have you heard, said or thought the question, “there’s a spider the size of a tennis ball in my bathtub, what should I do”?
 There are two answers to the question.

 First, you can take comfort in knowing that the question is commonly heard in households with bathtubs around the world.
 Spiders and bathtubs go together like peanut butter and jelly.
 The reasoning is simple.
 During the mating season wandering male spiders travel around the house.
 They accidentally fall into the bathtub and are unable to escape because of the tub’s slippery sides.

 Given the configuration of most modern plumbing systems, it is highly unlikely that the spider crawled up through the drain.

 The second suggestion would be to check your math.
 It is not uncommon for people to exaggerate the size of a spider on first sight.
 If the spider in the tub is really the size of a tennis ball, there is good news.
 Your spider is most likely not the more dangerous hobo or recluse spider.
-It is probably a giant house spider (egenaria duellica) that can measure up to three inches in diameter with its legs extended.
+It is probably a giant house spider on the West Coast or a Hunstman’s spider in the Southeast.